 1 batch Vanilla Buttercream Frosting

-Preheat the oven to 350°F. Butter or spray a 9x13-inch pan and line with the bottom with parchment paper.
+Preheat the oven to 350°F. Butter or spray a 9x13-inch pan and line the bottom with parchment paper.
 If you plan to turn the cake out instead of serving it from the pan, lining it with parchment will ensure the cake releases from the pan easily.

 In a large mixing bowl. whisk together the flour, sugar, baking powder, baking soda, and kosher salt.

 Mix the softened butter into the dry mixture with a hand mixer on low speed until the butter is completely combined and the mixture has a sandy texture.

 In a medium-sized bowl or 4-cup measuring cup, whisk together the milk, oil, eggs, and vanilla until the ingredients are thoroughly combined and homogeneous.